How to Play 9 Square

 If the ball hits the ground outside the 9 square set, it’s out-of-bounds, and the last player who touched it is out.

 When the ball enters a player’s square, that player must bounce it back out through their own square in order to stay in.

-CastleSquares’ set of 9 square can be adapted for a wide variety of group sizes.
+Castle Sports' game set, Castle Squares, can be adapted for a wide variety of ways.
 The set can be changed to have 2, 4, 6, or 9 squares.
-This allows players to enjoy the game in a variety of ways.
+This allows for play depending on your group size.

-To play 9 square in teams, just have the odd-numbered squares play against the even-numbered squares (See the graphic above).
+To play 9 Square in teams, just have the odd-numbered squares play against the even-numbered squares (see the graphic above).
 If you are playing with 9 squares, one team will have an extra player, but they also have an extra square to defend, so it’s typically still a fair game.

 This version of play can also be used if you’re playing with four or six squares.

 If you’re playing in teams, you can rotate positions if you’d like, but to decide a winner, give yourself a time limit and keep track of the score.

 As with any casual game, you can develop house rules to fit how you like to play.
 Do you have someone from the overflow line serve?
 Can each person touch the ball two times before bouncing it out of their square?